410dood/mongoose-lab/README.md

 ## 0. Set up your app

-1. Fork and clone this repository.

-2. Make a branch for your work using the command `git checkout -b my-work-sprint-1`.
-This branch will house the work that you have done on sprint 1.
+1. Clone this repository.
+You can also fork, then clone so you'll already have a copy of it on your remote

 ## 1. You awake inside a new app and look around.